 At minimum, make sure that someone in your organization can personally reach out.
 If you’re not getting enough leads to make automation worth it, you may decide it’s not yet time to gate.

 Progressive profiling allows you to capture lead data without asking for too much, too early.
-Using marketing automation tools, progressive profiling is done through your gate forms.
-When a visitor fills out a form for the first time, they are required only to complete a few form fields.
+Using marketing automation tools, such as Salesforce, progressive profiling is done through your gated content form.
+When a visitor fills out a lead form for the first time, they are required only to complete a few form fields.
 The next time, a few more fields.

 The best way to build a lead is to start simply.
 Ask them for their name and email at the first gate.
 This is an unintimidating way for them to confirm their interest.
 When they request more content or communications, ask for additional details (one to two fields of information at a time).
 You can keep going with this pattern as you continue to narrow down their interests and needs, further tailoring what you serve them.
 In this way, you are building a mutual relationship, establishing trust, and slowly narrowing the sales funnel until you close.

-If you’ve been having trouble generating valuable leads and getting the payoff from content marketing efforts for your B2B organization, it’s time to invest in gated content.
-You’ll find that you will spend less time getting more business, and you’ll have an incredible new asset—customer data.
+If you’ve been having trouble with lead generation and getting the payoff from content marketing efforts for your B2B organization, it’s time to invest in content gating.
+You’ll find that you will spend less time getting more business, and you’ll have an incredible new asset: customer data.

-People value what they work for, and entering basic information into a form is a low cost for them that could lead to high rewards for you.
-It’s time to create the boundaries that will open up new opportunities for your business.
+People value what they work for, and entering basic information into a form is a low cost for your audience that could lead to high rewards for you.
+It’s time to create the boundaries that will create new opportunities for your business.